alibaba/GraphScope/docs/reference/gnn_engine/operator.rst

    make clean
    make test

-Usually, writting a C++ test is the fast way to check errors.
+Usually, writing a C++ test is the fast way to check errors.
 After that, you can make the python package and install it.

 ::